ripl-org/scons-remote/README.md

 - Mark Howison

 ## License
 **scons-remote** is freely available for non-commercial use under the license provided in LICENSE.
-To inquiry about commercial use, please contact connect@ripl.org.
+To inquire about commercial use, please contact connect@ripl.org.